 (3) A subpoena may be issued to command attendance or production at trial or hearing without notice to other parties.
-A subpoena to command attendance at a deposition, or to produce and permit inspection and copying of designated books, documents, or tangible things before trial or hearing, or to permit inspection of premises before trial or hearing, shall be issued only after or concurrently with reasonable notice, served in the manner prescribed by Rule 5(b), to all other parties to the action of the deposition, production or inspection.
+A subpoena to command attendance at a deposition, to produce and permit inspection and copying of designated books, documents, or tangible things before trial or hearing, or to permit inspection of premises before trial or hearing, shall be issued only after or concurrently with reasonable notice, served in the manner prescribed by Rule 5(b), to all other parties to the action of the deposition, production or inspection.

 (4) The clerk shall issue a subpoena, signed but otherwise in blank, to a party requesting it, who shall complete it before service.
-An attorney as an officer of the court may also issue and sign a subpoena on behalf of a court in which the attorney is authorized to practice.
+An attorney, as an officer of the court, may also issue and sign a subpoena on behalf of a court in which the attorney is authorized to practice.

 (b) Service; place of attendance.

 (1) A subpoena may be served by the sheriff, by a deputy sheriff, or by any other person who is not a party and is not a minor at any place within the State of Wyoming.
-Service of a subpoena upon a person named therein shall be made by delivering a copy thereof to such person.
-If the person’s attendance is commanded, by tendering to that person, the statutory witness fees for one day’s attendance and the mileage allowed by law.
+Service of a subpoena upon a person named therein shall be made by delivering a copy thereof to such person if the person’s attendance is commanded, by tendering to that person, the statutory witness fees for one day’s attendance and the mileage allowed by law.
 The party subpoenaing any witness residing in a county other than that in which the action is pending shall pay to such witness, after the hearing or trial, the statutory per diem allowance for state employees for each day or part thereof necessarily spent by such witness in traveling to and from the court and in attendance at the hearing or trial.

-(4) A person commanded by subpoena to appear at a deposition may be required to attend only in the county wherein that person resides or is employed or regularly transacts business in person, or at such other convenient place as is fixed by order of the court.
+(4) A person commanded by subpoena to appear at a deposition may be required to attend only in the county wherein that person resides or is employed or regularly transacts business in person or at such other convenient place as is fixed by order of the court.
 A nonresident of the state may be required to attend only in the county wherein that nonresident is served with a subpoena or at such other convenient place as is fixed by the court’s order.

 (c) Protection of persons subject to subpoenas.